hbldh/pybankid/docs/examples.rst

 Generating QR codes
 ===================

 PyBankID can generate QR codes for you.
-There is an example application in the `examples folder of the repo <https://github.com/hbldh/pybankid/tree/master/examples>`_ where a Flask application called ``qrdemo`` shows one way to do authentication with animated QR codes.
+There is an demo application in the `examples folder of the repo <https://github.com/hbldh/pybankid/tree/master/examples>`_ where a Flask application called ``qrdemo`` shows one way to do authentication with animated QR codes.

-Below follows the app's README file:
+Below follows the app's README file, for your convenience.

 QR Authentication Example
 -------------------------